MicrosoftDocs/VBA-Docs/api/Excel.Shape.ZOrderPosition.md

 # Shape.ZOrderPosition property (Excel)

 Returns the position of the specified shape in the z-order.
-Read-only  **Long**.Read-only
+Read-only **Long**.

 ## Syntax